mapbox/tippecanoe/README.md

 Geometric simplifications
 -------------------------

+At every zoom level, line and polygon features are subjected to Douglas-Peucker simplification to the resolution of the tile.

 For point features, it drops 1/2.5 of the dots for each zoom level above the base.
 I don't know why 2.5 is the appropriate number, but the densities of many different data sets fall off at about this same rate.